SIGN UP TO OUR NEWS!

 Today we cycle the highest surfaced road in Sardinia to Bruncu Spina (1570m), the island’s only ski resort.
 Climbing directly from the hotel (at 650m), the forests give way to open moorland and spectacular views.
 The climb itself is full of character and although the gradients are generally kind, there are a few short, challenging sections of up to 12%.
 It is well worth the effort, and the descent is exquisite.

 A short climb takes you back up the Arcu de Tascusì (1245m) for lunch.
-Here you can head directly to the idyllic 4* Hotel Sa Muvara to relax by its pool, or head off to explore more of the Gennargentu mountains.
+From here you can head directly to the idyllic 4* Hotel Sa Muvara (where we spend two nights) to relax by the pool, or head off to explore more of the Gennargentu mountains.

 Classic route: 73km with 1600m ascent [ride profile]